If you have a cat, or are looking for a kitten, then you need to know about Feline Coronavirus, its symptoms, causes and how to minimise your risks

 - you should not be able to handle the kittens.
 People often visit more than one breeder/shelter in a day and the risk of spreading disease is too high.

 - ask the shelter or breeder about Coronavirus, FIP and other infectious conditions.
 They should be comfortable discussing this with you, and should be able to tell you about these conditions in some depth.
-They should also tell you how they reduce the risks of these conditions.
+They should also tell you how they work to reduce the risks of these conditions.

 When does Feline Coronavirus turn into FIP?